nortikin/sverchok/docs/nodes/basic_view/viewer_indx.rst

 **Glyph to Geometry**

 Font glyph conversion is done by Blender.
-If it produces strange results then most likely the font contains *invsibile mistakes* in the Glyph construction.
+If it produces strange results then most likely the font's Glyph contains *invsibile mistakes*.
 Blender's font parser takes no extra precautions to catch inconsistant Glyph definitions.

 Outputs
 -------